-These boneless country-style pork ribs are baked in a simple seasoned barbecue sauce.
+These boneless country-style ribs are baked to perfection with a spicy rub and your favorite barbecue sauce.
 It's an easy, convenient meal, a great choice for any night of the week.

 Out of the many positive comments and reviews, there were several slight changes and recommendations worth noting.
-One person who usually uses beef ribs in the recipe recommends cutting broiling time in half to avoid burning the sauce.
-Another person replaced the Cajun seasoning with smoked paprika and another sweetened her barbecue sauce with a tablespoon of brown sugar.
+One person replaced the Cajun seasoning with smoked paprika and another sweetened her barbecue sauce with a tablespoon of brown sugar.

-Cover with another piece of foil and bake at 325° for 1 hour and 15 minutes, or until very tender.
+- Cover with another piece of foil and bake in the preheated oven for 1 hour and 15 minutes, or until the ribs are very tender.

 You Might Also Like